atharv-004/tt-3515-project/docs/info.md

 - If the sequence is detected, the output register x is set to logic 1 that displays '8.' on 7-segment display
 - If the sequence is not detected or the output is 0, 7-segment display shows '-'
+- Leds can be tested in two ways when ui_in [7:1] is kept 7'b1111111 (condition):
+    1. If first 4 bits of seg_test are 0, we can display numbers from 0 to 9 if we vary last 4 bits.
+    2. If first 4 bits of seg)test are 1, we can display each led seperately.

 ## External hardware

-- We need to use LED display for 7-segment display output so that the output can be confirmed
+- We need to use LED display for 7-segment display output for seg ([7:0] uo_out) so that the output can be displayed and verified
-- In addition to this, we need to use an input source from which we can manipulate input logic onto the input register x
+- In addition to this, we need to use an input source from which we can manipulate input logic onto the input register x (ui_in[0])